 EX 385.
 Human Nutrition - 3 hours.
-Application of nutrition fundamentals essential to health from a physiological point of view: nutrient requirements, food sources and adequate diet selection.
-Prerequisite: "C" or better in BI or BI 275, CH 111 recommended.
+Application of nutrition fundamentals essential to health from a physiological point of view: Nutrient requirements, food sources and adequate diet selection.
+Prerequisite C or better in BI 275 or concurrent enrollment.
 Fall.
 Spring.

 EX 400.
 Health Promotion and Exercise Prescription - 3 hours.
-Explores current health promotion trends and programs designed to facilitate behavioral and lifestyle change through exercise and nutritional prescription.
+Explores current health promotion trends and programs designed to facilitate behavioral and lifestyle changes through exercise and nutritional prescription.
 Emphasizes the development, implementation, and evaluation of health promotion programs.
-Prerequisite: C or better in EX 320. \$38 fee.
+Work with a client to implement a program over a 7 week period.
+Prerequisite "C" or better in EX 320. \$38 fee.
 Fall.
 Spring.

 EX 401.
-Health Promotion Internship - 3 hours.
-This course is designed to allow the student to apply skills & knowledge in a practical setting off campus.
-Each is credit equivalent to 50 hours of work in the off campus setting.
-Prerequisite: Senior, EX 400, permission of instructor.
-Fall.
+Health Promotion Internship - 1-9 hours.
+This course is designed to allow the student to apply skills and knowledge in a practical setting off campus.
+Each Credit is equivalent to 50 hours of work in an appropriate setting for an exercise science degree.
+Prerequisite: Senior year, permission of instructor. all internships must be approved by the division chair and if on campus by the Vice President of academics affairs.Fall.
 Spring.